NathanRyan01/webApp/README.md

 Different scenarios such as interactions with a database, the computation involved during matrix multiplication and accessing a devices filesystem will be developed and compared.

 The testing tool used for performance is called GameBench.
-The development time will be captured by the coder.
+The development time will be captured by the coder with timer functions and ngrok.

 The Usability will be measured using a group of individuals.